Borough of Spelthorne: History

-These two urban districts had been part of Middlesex prior to 1965, when they had been transferred to Surrey on the creation of Greater London.
+These two urban districts had been part of Middlesex prior to 1965, when they had been transferred to Surrey County Council on the creation of Greater London.
 The new district was named after the medieval hundred of Spelthorne, which had covered the area plus adjoining parts of modern Greater London.
 The district was awarded borough status from its creation, allowing the chair of the council to take the title of mayor.

 The borough ceded a small amount of land in 1995, when Poyle was transferred to Slough.
 The Spelthorne area was included in the Metropolitan Police District from 1840 until 2000, when it passed to Surrey Police.

 Spelthorne remains part of the Church of England Diocese of London and the Roman Catholic Archdiocese of Westminster.
 The rest of Surrey falls into the Anglican dioceses of Guildford and Southwark, and the Roman Catholic diocese of Arundel and Brighton.

 Floods in 2014 caused internal damage to 891 (or 2.2%) of homes in Spelthorne due to record rainfall causing Thames flooding.
 This compared to internal damage to more than 30% of homes in the neighbouring settlement of Wraysbury in the borough of Windsor and Maidenhead.

-In 2014 a campaign group of local business leaders called for the borough - along with others close to the capital - to be transferred from the county of Surrey to Greater London.
+In 2014 a campaign group of local business leaders called for the borough, along with others close to the capital, to be transferred from the county of Surrey to Greater London.
 The proposal was generally opposed by the public and was not pursued.

+As part of upcoming structural changes to local government in England, the district will be abolished in April 2027 and the area will become part of the new unitary authority of West Surrey.

 Governance

 Spelthorne Borough Council provides district-level services.
 County-level services are provided by Surrey County Council.
 There are no civil parishes in the borough, which is an unparished area.

-On 27 February 2024, Spelthorne Borough Council unveiled their Corporate Plan for 2024-2028, highlighting their key priorities for the next few years.
+On 27 February 2024, Spelthorne Borough Council unveiled their Corporate Plan for 2024–2028, highlighting their key priorities for the next few years.

-As of 2023, the council had £1.1 billion in borrowing, with the highest borrowing to income ratio of any council in England.
+In September 2023, the council had £1.1 billion in borrowing, with the highest borrowing to income ratio of any council in England.
+By February 2026, the total debt had been reduced to £715 million.

 Political control

 The council has been under no overall control since 2020.
-Following the 2023 election, independent councillor Joanne Sexton was appointed leader of the council, with Liberal Democrat councillor Chris Bateson serving as deputy leader.
+Liberal Democrat councillor Greg Neall was elected as leader of the council at the May 2026 annual meeting, replacing independent councillor Joanne Sexton.

 The first elections to the council were held in 1973, initially operating as a shadow authority alongside the outgoing authorities until the new arrangements came into effect on 1 April 1974.
 Political control of the council since 1974 has been as follows: